HVAC Do's and Dont's Before Summer Hits

-It’s that time of year when many people are making plans for summertime fun.
-But it’s also an important time to be sure all of your home systems are ready to handle the extra workload that comes with rising temperatures.
+It’s that time of year when many families are preparing for summer festivities.
+But it’s also a great time to see to it that all of your home systems are ready to handle the added workload that comes with rising temps.

-Undoubtedly, a home’s heating, ventilation and air conditioning (HVAC) system is one item that does an awful a lot of work during the summer.
-Here, a Service Experts specialist shares seven strategies to take into account when preparing your HVAC system for summer.
+Without a doubt, a home’s heating, ventilation and air conditioning (HVAC) system is one item that does some hard work during the summer season.
+Here, a Service Experts pro shares seven strategies to take into account when preparing your air conditioner for summer.

 Do Get an HVAC Tune-Up

-A twice annual HVAC tune-up can act as a safety net against future failures.
-Even though anything can happen when a system is running a lot during extreme weather, getting your AC, furnace and other HVAC components tuned up before maintenance crews get busy during the scorching summer season can certainly help you ward off costly repairs in the future.
-Plus, it also offers a status check for how your system is currently operating.
-Annual maintenance also may help keep your valuable manufacturer’s warranty active, which supports you in case a key component breaks during the warranty period.
+A twice annual HVAC tune-up can act as an insurance plan against future problems.
+While anything can happen when a system is being used quite a bit, getting your air conditioner, furnace and other HVAC components tuned up before maintenance crews get busy during the scorching summer season can certainly help you ward off costly repairs down the road.
+Plus, it also provides a status check for how your system is currently functioning.
+Annual maintenance also may help keep your valuable manufacturer’s warranty active, which aids you in case a key component goes bad during the warranty period.

 “Tightening electrical components, cleaning condensate lines, cleaning the outdoor and indoor coils, and lubricating necessary components, it’s all part of the annual checkup we do,” said Mike Carson, field operations manager at Service Experts.
 “And, we’ll change your air filters and answer any questions you may have too.
 It’s the best small investment any homeowner can make this time of year.”